Hughes and Sharangovich help Devils beat Canucks 5-2 - WHIZ News

 Nico Hischier, Michael McLeod and Dawson Mercer also had goals for the Devils (7-3-0), who won their fourth game in a row for the first time since October 2018.

 Bo Horvat replied for the Canucks (2-6-2) with a pair of power-play goals.
 J.T.
-Miller contributed helpers on both tallies.
+Miller assisted on both.

 New Jersey netminder Mackenzie Blackwood made 21 saves and improved his career record against Vancouver to 5-0-0.

-The result snapped a two-game win streak for the Canucks, who lost seven in a row to start the season.
+The defeat snapped a two-game win streak for the Canucks, who lost seven in a row to start the season.

+“We need our veteran guys and our better players to be better players consistently, every day, not just one good game here and one good game there,” Vancouver coach Bruce Boudreau said.
+“And that goes not only for (defensemen) but it goes for the forwards as well and the goaltending as well.”

-Canucks coach Bruce Boudreau pulled his goalie with less than two minutes left and Hughes scored on the empty net.
+Boudreau pulled his goalie with less than two minutes left and Hughes scored into the empty net.

 The move paid off when Horvat buried his second of the night with a one-timer from the high hash marks at the 17:12 mark, cutting the deficit to 4-2.